PrefectHQ/prefect/docs/api-ref/rest-api/index.md

 You have many options to interact with the Prefect REST API:

-- create an instance of [`PrefectClient`](/api-ref/prefect/client/orchestration/#prefect.client.orchestration.PrefectClient)
+- Create an instance of [`PrefectClient`](/api-ref/prefect/client/orchestration/#prefect.client.orchestration.PrefectClient)
-- use your favorite Python HTTP library such as [Requests](https://requests.readthedocs.io/en/latest/) or [HTTPX](https://www.python-httpx.org/)
+- Use your favorite Python HTTP library such as [Requests](https://requests.readthedocs.io/en/latest/) or [HTTPX](https://www.python-httpx.org/)
-- use an HTTP library in your language of choice
+- Use an HTTP library in your language of choice
-- use [curl](https://curl.se/) from the command line
+- Use [curl](https://curl.se/) from the command line

 ### PrefectClient with Prefect server
 This example uses `PrefectClient` with a locally hosted Prefect server: